lucasw/docker_test/README.md

 TODO set mac addresses to be consistent with --mac-address

+### Get processes running inside containers

+For reasons that need to be discovered it is necessary to rerun the ./reconfigure.bash steps in a live container- these steps were run initially when the Dockerfiles were processed, but perhaps processes that are launched by them are not automatically relaunced when the container is set up.
+TODO Need to fix Dockerfiles so this isn't necessary.

+  ssh newuser@custom-master
+  # password is also `newuser`
+  sudo su
+  cd /root/buildfarm_deployment_config
+  ./reconfigure.bash master
+  ./reconfigure_finish.bash master
+  exit

+  ssh newuser@custom-repo
+  # password is also `newuser`
+  sudo su
+  cd /root/buildfarm_deployment_config
+  ./reconfigure.bash repo
+  ./reconfigure_finish.bash repo

+  ssh newuser@custom-slave
+  # password is also `newuser`
+  sudo su
+  cd /root/buildfarm_deployment_config
+  ./reconfigure.bash slave
+  ./reconfigure_finish.bash slave

+'Running puppet' should be much quicker now, around a minute.

+So the above steps will have an effect as long as the container exists- if it is removed then that

+## Results

+http://custom-master should show a running jenkins instance inside the master container, and building_repository should be visible as an executor.
+The slave should also be visible, but last I tried it did not show up- TODO debug that, probably something misconfigured about it.

+## Next

+generate_all_jobs.py from the host (or any computer that can talk to custom-master).
+It failed when trying to run it in the virtual environment in custom-repo.
+TODO document that failure.

+## Misc

 Development log for this is here: http://lucasw.github.io/docker/ It can't be followed directly but useful commands and examples of command output are there.